KlaytonHutchins/klaytonhutchins.github.io/SD/javascript/dom/domTraversal/usingSelectedElement.md

+---
+layout: default
-## Using a Selected Element to traverse the DOM
+title: Using a Selected Element to traverse the DOM
+---

 Once an HTML element has been selected you can access that element's children, parent, and siblings.